belgattitude/solublecomponents/docs/sphinx/source/components/Normalist/introduction.rst

 Normalist has been designed to provide an alternative to standard ORM's by allowing models to be dynamically guessed from your database structure, which make them usable without previous definition.
-Its API is inspired by Doctrine, Laravel Eloquent and Zend Framework 2, offering simple and intuitive methods to work with your database.
+Its beautiful API is inspired by Doctrine, Laravel Eloquent and Zend Framework 2, offering simple and intuitive methods to play with your database.

 Features
 ++++++++

 + Automatic models and synthetic tables
-+ Intuitive and simple API
++ Elegant and intuitive API
 + Secure, automatic protection against SQL injections
 + Comprehensive error reporting
 + Modernize your existing code
 + Easily integrable into every new or existing PHP project
++ Support custom table prefix
 + Well documented
 + Stable 100% unit tested, PSR-2 compliant
 + PHP 5.3+ namespaced